 The Phantom Menace

 Before what I was going through had a name for me to hang on it I often saw many parallels between the relationship and the Star Wars series.
-Anakin Skywalker (aka: Darth Vader) is a classic example of a narcissist.
-He had a traumatic experience early on in life that stunted his emotional growth and led him to be totally self-absorbed, even though he would never see it that way.
+Emperor Palpatine (aka Darth Sideous) is a classic example of a narcissist.
+He manipulated Anakin through fear and crafty intimidation, probing at Anakin’s weaknesses and making Anakin believe he (the Emperor) was the only person who cared and could fix the situation.

-He would have power, he would have control, he would rule the Galaxy!
-It didn’t matter what he did to those who loved him, and whether or not he was actually capable of love himself is debatable.
+The Emperor would have power, he would have control, he would rule the Galaxy!
+It didn’t matter what he did to anyone else.

-And here we go referring back to the cult mindset.
-Cult leaders brainwash you into thinking you can’t do it on your own.
+This type of person brainwashes you into thinking you can’t do it on your own.
 They tear you down even though in their minds they fully believe they’re building you up.
 Every word out of their mouth is a carefully calculated knife meant to slice away every last shred of self-esteem and confidence you have.
-The cult leader wants his or her followers to be totally dependent on them – and so does the narcissist.
+The Narcissist wants his or her followers to be totally dependent on them.

 Attack of the Clones

-Once I realized how much these fears had a hold on me, the battle was on.
-Leaving a narcissist isn’t easy, I will tell you that right now.
+Leaving a narcissist isn’t easy.
 Like Sith Lords they’re skilled in putting you in your place and keeping you there.
 Want some examples?
 Here is a sample straight from the Guide:

 - “You are not living up to your vows”